mauriciotogneri/idlebattle-server/README.md

 # Idle Battle Server

-chrome-extension://pfdhoblngboilpfeibdedpjgfnlcodoo/index.html

 ## TODO
-* Implement profile auth and leaderboard
-* Remove MatchStatus from event MATCH_READY
-* Localize app
-* Before the match starts, make a few echos to the server to calculate the average latency.
-It can be used to move forward the units when receiving the launch action
+* Use average latency to move forward the units when receiving the launch action
 * Create collections to handle more efficiently the matches, players, lanes, etc (class Matches, Players, Lanes, etc)
-* Create ready dialog with players names while ready countdown is active
-* Countdown yellow when 30 seconds left